-Once all the production process completes, this system records any direct material usages.
+Once all the production process completes, this system records any direct material usage.
 Or, we can say when the production process uses raw materials and work in process inventory, this costing system does not create any journal entry to record these transactions.
-After the production process ends, backflush costing uses one main journal entry to record the entire inventory, which was used in the production process.
+After the production process ends, backflush costing uses one main journal entry to record the entire inventory which was used in the production process.

 For example, a producer estimates the standard cost of $10 per unit.
 The total number of units that the producer produces is 500 units.
 After the end of the production cycle, a journal entry of $5,000 will be made.
 The journal entry would be – Dr. Parts Expense $5,000 and Cr.
 Cash $5,000.